twome/pinguno/docs/roadmap.md

 	- look up hands-off rebooting Windows PC like a router (auto log in; auto lock the UI; start on-boot services)
 		- could relay these instructions to users looking for that

-- name compressed archives with date range
+- compressed archives
-	- give options to restrict to size (10MB) and time-interval (30 days)
+	- run automatically when we hit directory size (50MB) and time-interval (28 days
-		- how to know size beforehand?

 - stretch: test DNS by using domain names after testing IPs